Uragoo/AI_CHESS_GAME/README.md

 - Improve the scoring system of the game to make the AI smarter like giving more weight to tiles threatening the most enemies or defending the most allies

 Known issues :
-- Some issues with checks => the king sometimes behave like he is in a check situation wile it's not the case
+- Some issues with checks => the king sometimes behave like he is in a check situation while it's not the case
 - The AI is relatively slow given the combination number in the game.
-With more time, we would have try to implement new way of saving AI calculations to reuse them istead of recalculate every moves
+With more time, we would have try to implement new way of saving AI calculations to reuse them instead of recalculate every moves
 - The AI is also not the smartest

 End words :